stakater/mto-docs/README.md

 Install python environment dependencies if you are using any other than what is defined in `theme_common`.

-Then, run below script to prepare theme from local and common theme resources.
+Then run below script to prepare theme from local and common theme resources.
 It will output to `dist/_theme` directory and it will also create `mkdocs.yml` file in root directory.
 We are also installing the python dependencies coming from `theme_common` here.

 ```bash
 $ ./prepare_theme.sh
 ```

-Finally serve the docs using the built-in web server which is based on Python http server - note that the production build will use Nginx instead:
+Finally, serve the docs using the built-in web server which is based on Python http server - note that the production build will use Nginx instead:

 ```bash
 $ mkdocs serve